yairchu/quartic/README.markdown

 # C implementation

-This implementation is specific to `double`s, that is, it works only for real numbers (not complex or other fields).
+This implementation is specific to `double`s, that is, it works only for real numbers (not complex or other fields) and only find real roots.

 # Haskell implementation